nmslib/hnswlib/README.md

 ### Supported Operations

 1) Supports batch(offline) and realtime(online) index.
-2) Supports incremental query, insert, update and deletion of vectors.
+2) Supports multi-threaded incremental query, insert, update and deletion of vectors.
-3) Highly performant and efficient support for multi-threaded reads and writes in parallel (query/insert/update/delete).
-Multi-thread Performance scales with number of cpu cores in machine.
+3) Highly performant and efficient locking implementation to support multi-threaded reads and writes in parallel i.e multi-threaded query/insert/update/delete in parallel (Currently in C++ version only).
+Performance scales with number of cpu cores in machine .
 4) Supports efficient serialization and deserialization of index to/from disk.
 5) Can support user defined arbitrary and exotic similarity metrics like Hyperbolic distances (Poincare/Lorentzian), Jaccard distance, Manhattan distance etc. (In C++ version)